Jonathan2251/lbd/source/gpu.rst

   // init window, detect user input and do corresponding animation by calling opengl api }

 The last main() is programed by user clearly.
 Let's explain what the first two main()'s work for.
 As you know, the OpenGL is a lots of api to let programmer display the 3D object into 2D computer screen explained from book concept of computer graphic.
 3D graphic model can set light and object texture and calculate the postion of each vertex and color of each pixel, then display the color of each pixel in computer screen.
 But in order to let programmer add some special effect or decoration in coordinate of vertex or color of pixel, OpenGL provide these two functions to do it.
 Programmer can add their converting functions and compiler translate them into GPU instructions running on GPU processor.
+With these two shaders, new features have been added to allow for increased flexibility in the rendering pipeline at the vertex and fragment level [#shaderswiki]_.
 Not like the shaders example here [#shadersex]_, some shaders converting function in vertex or color(Fragment shade) are more complicated according the scenes of animation.
 Since the hardware of graphic card and software graphic driver can be changed, the compiler